adityavarmatcs/snap-plugin-collector-csvreader/README.md

 ## Contributing
 We love contributions!

-There's more than one way to give back, from examples to bcsvreader to code updates.
+There's more than one way to give back, from examples to csvreader to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 [Snap](http://github.com:intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).